StackVista/stackstate-docs/configure/topology/event-handlers.md

 With Async set to **Off** the function will be run as synchronous.

-All event handler functions developed before StackState v4.2 and the email, SMS and HTTP webhook event handler functions shipped with StackState v4.2 run as synchronous functions.
-This places limitations on both the capability of what they can achieve and the number of functions that can be run in parallel.
-Synchronous event handler functions will be deprecated in a future release of StackState, so it is best to choose the [default async function](#async-functions-default) type when writing a new event handler function.

 Synchronous event handler functions use plugins to interact with external systems, see [plugins](event-handlers.md#plugins-for-synchronous-functions) below for further details.

+Event handler functions developed prior to StackState v4.2 and email event handler functions run as synchronous functions.
+Compared to async functions, synchronous functions are limited in both the capability of what they can achieve and the number of functions that can be run in parallel.
+It is advised to choose the [default async function](#async-functions-default) type when writing a new event handler function as synchronous functions will be deprecated in a future release of StackState.

 ### Properties for synchronous functions